designconversations/designconversations.net/about.md

 years, becoming the founding editor of Artichoke magazine and co-founder of the Colourways program.

-In 2005 and was inducted into the DIA Hall of Fame and later made a Design Ambassador.
-In 2017 he received an OAM for services to Industrial and Interior Design.
+In 2005, he was inducted into the DIA Hall of Fame and later made a Design Ambassador.
+In 2017, he received an OAM for services to Industrial and Interior Design.

 ## Credits